daphnei/weakvideo/README.md

 # Instructions for Face Detection
 Install OpenFace by following the [instructions](https://cmusatyalab.github.io/openface/setup/) on their website.
 While OpenFace recommends using a Docker instance, I ended up installing it locally.

 The script `code/extract_face_features.py` takes in a directory containing images, and extracts face vectors for each detectedface in each image.
 Below is an example of how to run it.
-Note, that OpenFace does *not* support python3.
+Note that OpenFace does **not** support python3.
 ```sh
 OPEN_FACE_ROOT=...
 python2 extract_face_features.py \